-• An official high school transcript from a high school accredited by a state or regional accrediting agency.
+- A completed Application for Admission. - An official high school transcript from a high school accredited by a state or regional accrediting agency.
 The high school transcript must show the date of graduation and the high school principal's signature.
-A student may present a General Educational Development (GED) transcript in lieu of a high school transcript.
+A student may present a high school equivalency (HSE) transcript from General Educational Development (GED), Test Assessing Secondary Completion (TASC) or High School Equivalency Test (HiSET) in lieu of a high school transcript. - Official transcripts from each post-secondary institution attended or a letter of "good standing" from the college where currently enrolled.
+Having met general admission requirements, students who have earned a college degree or who have completed fifteen transferrable credit hours of college coursework are not required to submit a high school or HSE transcript.

-Official transcripts from each post-secondary institution attended or a letter of "good standing" from the college where currently enrolled.
-Having met general admission requirements, students who have earned a college degree or who have completed fifteen transferrable credit hours of college coursework are not required to submit a high school or GED transcript. • A copy of their scores from a national American College Test (ACT) or the ACCUPLACER test.
-ACCUPLACER is a computer-based test which is administered in the Holladay Center for E-Learning.
+• A copy of their scores from a national American College Test (ACT) or the ACCUPLACER test.
+ACCUPLACER is a computer-based test which is administered in the Holladay Center for eLearning.
 Although a minimum score is not required for admission to MCC, test scores are required as they are used to determine course and/or program placement.